Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 To run in test examples:
 command line ->

-When you run the plotting code with the given test values your plot should look like this:
+When running the histogram plotting code with the given test values the plot should look like this:
 ![histo_test.png](file:///Users/lilymccalmont/Desktop/histo.plt.png))

 # Complete Usage Instructions